pedroesoares/pedroesoares/README.md

 - 👋 Hi, I’m Pedro Soares
-- 🌱 I’m currently learning DataScience, MachineLearning,Pandas,Seaborn,Python,OpenCV2
+- 🌱 I’m currently learning DataScience, MachineLearning,Pandas,Seaborn,Python,OpenCV2 and SQL
 - 💞️ I’m looking to collaborate on projects related to DataScience and problem solving
 - 📫 How to reach me, p.enrique.soares@gmail.com or +55 (12) 99135-0830